Brittany is a pop culture enthusiast! She loves writing about celebrities, TV shows, films, music, and more!

-It's hard to believe, but it's been six years since the Harry Potter series came to an end.
-July 2011 saw the release of the final film in the series, Harry Potter and the Deathly Hallows – Part 2, and my Potter-obsessed world has not been the same since.
+It's hard to believe, but the Harry Potter series came to an end in July 2011.
+The final film in the series, Harry Potter and the Deathly Hallows – Part 2, was released, and my Potter-obsessed world has not been the same since.

-Though we may never see Daniel, Rupert, and Emma reprise their roles as Harry, Ron, and Hermione again we can at least watch them perform in other movies they've acted in since Potter has ended.
-Let's catch up with them and the rest of the cast and see what they've been up to since our favourite movie series has ended.
+Though we may never again see Daniel, Rupert, and Emma reprise their roles as Harry, Ron, and Hermione, we can at least watch them perform in the movies they've acted in since Potter has ended.
+Let's catch up with them and the rest of the cast and see what they've been up to since our favourite movie series ended.

 Our star wizard was only eleven years old when he was cast as Harry Potter.
 Prior to that, he'd done a few small roles, including a starring role as a young David Copperfield in the BBC's adaptation of Charles Dickson's novel (1999).

 Other than film roles, he has seen lots of success on the stage.
-He very famously made his stage debut in Equus (yes, that was the play where he was nude on stage) from 2007-2009.
+He very famously made his stage debut in Equus from 2007-2009.
 In 2011 to 2012, he returned to the stage (specifically at the Al Hirschfeld Theatre in Manhattan) to perform in the musical How To Succeed In Business Without Really Trying.
 He also starred in the stage production of The Cripple of Inishmaan from 2013-2014.

 Did You Know?